tjkandala/react-svelte-stores/README.md

 - I really enjoy using Svelte for rapid prototyping.
 Svelte's stores, like most Svelte features, allow you to focus on features, not boilerplate.

-- I wanted to use Svelte stores with React Native and with TypeScript.
+- Gateway drug to Svelte, or a way for people who already love Svelte to write Svelte-like code in React.

 - I wanted to use a state management library with persistence built-in.
 Use `persisted` (for localStorage) and `persistedAsync` (for AsyncStorage) to create a store that automatically serializes and rehydrates its state.

+- I wanted to use Svelte stores with React Native and with TypeScript.

 - No need for `Provider`, `mapStateToProps`, `mapDispatchToProps`, etc. Just plug your store into a react-svelte-stores hook and write a concise component that is a pure function of your store's state.
 "Dispatch actions" by calling your custom store object methods.